 Mediterranean architecture, 61 guest rooms overlooking a flower-filled courtyard and excellent service are just some of the reasons the Garden Court Hotel came in first place with our readers.
-Rooms include VCRs with complimentary videotapes, terry cloth robes, down pillows and comforters, and a Wall Street Journal and local newspaper delivered to your door every morning.
-Some rooms also have fireplaces, whirlpool baths and wet bars.
-To make your stay a completely memorable experience, the hotel offers catering by Il Fornaio Cucina Italiana, Palo Alto's famous award-winning restaurant.
-Readers chose the Stanford Park Hotel in second place, and the Holiday Inn Palo Alto was the third place winner.
+Rooms range from $200 to $425, depending on if you desire a courtyard view, fireplace, Jacuzzi, or perhaps the penthouse suite.
+All include VCRs with complimentary videos and popcorn, terry cloth robes, down pillows and comforters, a Wall Street Journal and local newspaper delivered to your door every morning, and room service available 24 hours a day.
+The hotel also offers catering by Il Fornaio Cucina Italiana, Palo Alto's famous award-winning restaurant in the same building.
+Out of the 18 others nominated, readers chose the Stanford Park Hotel for second place, and downtown's Cardinal Hotel for third.

 Garden Court Hotel, 520 Cowper St., Palo Alto, 322-9000

-Still towering over the competition, readers overwhelmingly picked Tower Records as their music store of choice.
-The Mountain View mecca serves as a teen hangout, concert ticket outlet, and source of new albums, whether classical, jazz, imports, New Age, country, rap, pop or show tunes.
+The zenith of local music stores is once again Tower Records, according to our readers, who gave it 89 votes.
+The Mountain View mecca serves as a teen hangout, concert ticket outlet, and warehouse for musical tastes spanning the gamut from classical and jazz to ear-splitting rock.
 There's also a video department, a healthy selection of CD singles and a bookstore next door.
-Best of all, if you feel compelled to go out and buy the Pink Floyd retrospective CD set at 11 p.m.
-Christmas Day, you can head on over to Tower.
-The store is open from 9 a.m. to midnight every day of the year, holidays included.
-Hear Music came in second with 30 votes (Tower got 87).
-At the Stanford Shopping Center store, you can actually listen to a CD before you buy it.
-Melody Lane, the downtown Palo Alto sheet music institution, came in third with 18 votes from those who like to play it themselves.
+Best of all, if you feel compelled to go out and buy a Smashing Pumpkins CD late on Christmas Eve, you can head on over to Tower.
+The store is open from 9 a.m. to midnight every day of the year.
+Hear Music came in second with 35 votes.
+The Stanford Shopping Center store lets you listen before you buy.
+Melody Lane on Ramona Street came in third with 21 votes.

 Tower Records, 630 San Antonio Road, Mountain View, 941-7900